-You also decide to bake one for your family.
-Fully geared up, browse through internet.
-So many eye-catching pics of breads, so many easy recipes.
-After lot of comparisons, reading, struggling everything, you finally make up your mind on one recipe.
+Many people are baking bread nowadays and seeing the trend you also decide to bake one for your family.
+Fully geared up, browse through the internet.
+So many eye-catching pics of bread, so many easy recipes.
+After a lot of comparisons, reading, struggling everything, you finally make up your mind on one recipe.
 But, what this ‘one packet yeast’ means?
 What is instant yeast?
 What is active dry yeast?
-Are they different ?
-Or just different names of the same thing ?
+Are they different?
+Or just different names of the same thing?
 One recipe says proof yeast other doesn’t… Why so?
 And what does proofing means?

 Friends, this is my story.
 Around 10 years back, when I decided to try my first bread, many such questions popped up in my mind.